padmapria/Crypto-Chatbot-SQL-LLM-Agent/README.md

-# Crypto-Chatbot-SQL-LLM-Agent
+# Crypto-Chatbot-SQL-LLM-Agent :  An AI Agentic Crypto Advisor
 ### Ask, analyze, and act on real-time cryptocurrency data 💰
 A conversational AI agent that interacts with a SQL database to provide information on cryptocurrencies.

 ##  Overview
+This project leverages cutting-edge technologies to build a conversational AI chat interface for querying cryptocurrency data.
+The tech stack includes:
+- Large Language Models (LLMs): Providing accurate and informative responses
+- SQL databases: Storing and managing cryptocurrency data
+- LangChain: Enabling Retrieval-Augmented Generation (RAG) for efficient query processing
-This project uses LLMs, SQL databases, LangGraph, and Streamlit to build a chat interface for querying cryptocurrency data.
-LangGraph orchestrates the interaction between these components, managing the flow of information and handling fallback mechanisms to ensure robust query processing.
-The application is deployed in Docker..
+- LangGraph: Orchestrating the interaction between components, managing information flow, and handling fallback mechanisms for robust query processing
+- Query Generation: Automatically generating SQL queries based on user input, enabling seamless interaction with the database
+- Streamlit: Powering the interactive chat interface
+- Docker: Ensuring seamless deployment and containerization This innovative combination of technologies enables a scalable, efficient, and user-friendly chat interface for exploring cryptocurrency data.

 ## Features
 - Interact with a SQL database using natural language queries